 This course introduces the principles of food science and technology as they apply to baking and pastry arts.
 Scientific method is used to explore pastry ingredients and their behavior in product preparation and storage.
 Emphasis is placed on formulation, ingredients and sensory.
 It is conducted in a non-production laboratory and includes the assessment of food quality.
-Quarter Credit Hours 4.5
+Ouarter Credit Hours 4.5

-FSM1060 SANITATION MANAGEMENT
+FSM1060 FOOD SAFETY AND SANITATION MANAGEMENT

 Students will explore the fundamentals of food and environmental sanitation.
 This course will look at the origins of foodborne illness and the implementation of HACCP.
-The National Restaurant Association ServeSafe exam will be administered in this course to fulfill the graduation requirement.
+Students must pass a national sanitation exam that is recognized by the Conference for Food Protection to fulfill the graduation requirement.
+Quarter Credit Hours 2.0